The 5 French Mother Sauces Explained

 Provençal Sauce: Features basil, fennel seeds, rosemary, and thyme—pairs nicely with mussels or eggs.

-Applications & Tips:
+Tomato Sauce Applications & Tips

 Use it for pasta: The classic choice for spaghetti, lasagna, or baked ziti.